sswam/allemande/doc/guide.md

 - **Kai**: Enthusiastic about nature, Kai is a young man with bright blue eyes and a love for exploring
 - **Jackson**: A charming and confident salesman with a strong build, and a warm smile, known for his engaging personality and bold style

-All of the above characters are based on Llama 3.1, they act very human-like, and while the model is not perfect, in the developer's opinion they are very good for roleplay.
+All of the above characters are based on Llama 3.1 8B.
+They act very human-like.
+While the model is not perfect, in the developer's opinion they are pretty good for roleplay.

+- **Allie**: Ally's other name, where she uses a stronger related 70B model to respond!
+- **Eva** (EVA Qwen2.5 72B): A petite Chinese woman with dark brown eyes, pale skin and soft features.
+- **Evan** (EVA Qwen2.5 72B): A Chinese man with dark brown eyes and pale skin.

 ### Specialists
 - **Aidi**: The AI assistant, she is a helpful and friendly guide for new users and technical support